GoogleChrome/web.dev/src/site/content/en/learn/pwa/app-design/index.md

 ## The window

 Different operating systems have different ideas about what an application window is.
 For example, on iPhones, an application always takes up 100% of the screen.
-On Android an iPads applications usually run fullscreen but it is possible to share the screen between two apps, but there is only one app instance open at a time.
+On Android and iPads applications usually run fullscreen but it is possible to share the screen between two apps, however there is only one app instance open at a time.
 In contrast, on a desktop device, an application can have more than one instance open at a time.
 It shares the available screen real estate with all other open applications.
 Each application instance can be resized and positioned anywhere on the screen, even overlapping other applications.